joutwater/thesis/README.md

 # Thesis

 ## Literature Review list
-1. Amit, Vered.
-Realizing Community: Concepts, Social Relationships and Sentiments.
-London: Routledge, 2007.
-2. Dale, Mark R. T., and Fortin Marie-Josée.
-Spatial Analysis: a Guide for Ecologists.
-Cambridge: Cambridge University Press, 2015.
+1. Gazzaniga, Michael S. The Consciousness Instinct: Unraveling the Mystery of How the Brain Makes the Mind.
+New York: Farrar, Straus and Giroux, 2019.
-3. Herz, Rachel.
+2. Herz, Rachel.
 Why You Eat What You Eat: the Science behind Our Relationship with Food.
 New York.: Norton & Company, Incorporated, W.W., 2018.
+3. Lane, Christel.
+The Cultivation of Taste: Chefs and the Organization of Fine Dining.
+Oxford: Oxford University Press, 2016.
 4. Spence, Charles, and Heston Blumenthal.
 Gastrophysics: the New Science of Eating.
 England: Penguin Books Ltd., 2018.